-Michala Hulme is a professional genealogist and social historian at Manchester Metropolitan University.
+Dr Michala Hulme is an award-winning historian and professional genealogist at Manchester Metropolitan University.
 She is based at the Manchester Centre for Public History & Heritage.
 Michala specialises in the period 1800-1950.
-Her personal research interests include living and dying in Victorian Britain, with a particular focus on crime and street gangs.
-She has made over 60 appearances on local radio and has featured on national and regional TV programmes, such as BBC’s Heir Hunters, Who Do You Think You Are?, Channel 4’s Genealogy Roadshow, Channel 5 News, BBC News and Granada News.
-Michala has written for and has featured in several newspapers and magazines, such as the Mail, The Stylist, M.E.N and Who Do You Think You Are Magazine?
+Her personal research interests include living and dying in Victorian Britain, with a particular focus on the experience of the working classes, crime and street gangs.
+She has made over 60 appearances on local radio and has featured in national and regional TV programmes, such as Channel 5’s How the Victorian’s Built Britain with Michael Buerk, Channel 4’s Great Canal Journeys, BBC’s Heir Hunters, Who Do You Think You Are?, Channel 4’s Genealogy Roadshow, BBC Breakfast, Channel 5 News, BBC News and Granada News.
+Michala has written for and has featured in several newspapers and magazines, such as the Mail, The Stylist, The Daily Mirror, M.E.N and Who Do You Think You Are Magazine?
 She is a published author with the History Press – her books focus on the ‘grim’ side of living in a Victorian city.
-She is also Editor of the Manchester Region History Review.
+She is the Editor of the new Public History and Heritage NW Magazine and the former Editor of the Manchester Region History Review.

 - September 2020: WOW!!!
 Michala’s last project Finding the Peterloo Eleven has been shortlisted for Reasearch Project of the Year 2020 at the Times Awards.
 Click here to read more.

 - September 2020 ** NEW BLOG *** ——> Our House: The White Lion, Stockport

 - September 2020 **NEW PODCAST IS LIVE** The ‘Our House’ podcast is now live and available on all your podcast suppliers.
 Click here for more info